cxruan/Trojan-Menus/readme.md

 ## Trojan Menus

-A fast, convenient web app helping look up USC Residential Dining Menus
+An intuitive and fast web app to look up USC dining halls' menu.